jamesmiller5/cah/README.md

-Cards Against Humanity
+CS307 Cards Against Humanity Android client & Golang Server
 ===

-This is the Cards Against Humanity implementation project for CS307 at Purdue University
+This is the Cards Against Humanity implementation project for CS307 at Purdue University circa 2013

 Authors
 ===